tylerlengyel/dslPhil/DSL_Specifications.md

   "attributeName",
   "dur",
   "repeatCount",
-  "values",
+  "data-name",     // For attributes found in eyes1.svg and teeth1.svg.
+  // New attributes for filter and effects:
+  "primitiveUnits",
+  "baseFrequency",
+  "numOctaves",
+  "seed",
+  "mode",
+  "xChannelSelector",
+  "yChannelSelector",
   "INVALIDATTRIBUTE"
 ];

 	•	Usage:
-	•	Each attribute encountered is matched to its index in this array.
-	•	Unknown attributes are skipped using the "INVALIDATTRIBUTE" index.
+	•	The converter uses ATTRIBUTES.indexOf(attrName) to find the index for each attribute.
+	•	If an attribute is not found (or is unknown), the index for "INVALIDATTRIBUTE" is used.

 2. Encoding Methods

 DSL Lines

 Each component (tag, attribute, or value) is encoded as a two-byte (16-bit) pair.
+The first byte typically holds the data value (or a part of it), and the second byte may include a marker or flag.

-Start & End Tags
+Start & End Tag Encoding
-	•	Start Tag Encoding:
+	•	Start Tag:
-The first byte is calculated as:
-0x80 + 0x40 + tagIndex
+Encoded as 0x80 + 0x40 + tagIndex in the first byte and 0x00 in the second byte.
-The second byte is set to 0x00.
-	•	End Tag Encoding:
+	•	End Tag:
-The first byte is:
-0x80 + tagIndex
+Encoded as 0x80 + tagIndex in the first byte and 0x00 in the second byte.
-The second byte is 0x00.

 Attribute Encoding
 	1. Attribute Name:
-	•	The attribute’s index from the ATTRIBUTES array is stored first (as one byte), followed by a byte placeholder (typically 0x00).
+	•	The attribute’s index (from the ATTRIBUTES array) is encoded first, followed by a zero byte.
 	2. Attribute Value:
-The encoding depends on the type of value:
+	•	Numbers:
-	•	Numerical Values:
+	•	Plain Numbers:
-	•	Integers are directly encoded.
-	•	Decimal values are converted to fixed-point representation.
+	•	Integers are encoded as a 12-bit value (the lower 8 bits in the first byte and the upper 4 bits in the second byte).
+	•	Decimals are scaled by 10 if a decimal point is present (using marker 0x10).
+	•	Numeric fractions (e.g., .5) are scaled by 1000 and use marker 0x10.
 	•	Percentages:
-	•	Values ending with % are parsed and encoded with a special percentage flag.
+	•	Encoded with a marker 0x40 after parsing the numeric value.
+	•	Colors:
-	•	Color Values:
+	•	Hex Colors:
-	•	Hexadecimal colors (e.g., #FF0000) are parsed into their RGB components and encoded.
+	•	E.g., #AABBCC is split into RGB components and each is encoded.
-	•	rgb(…) formats are similarly split and encoded.
+	•	rgb() Colors:
+	•	The three numeric components are encoded similarly.
+	•	Basic Named Colors:
+	•	Looked up in the BASIC_COLORS mapping.
+	•	Strings:
+	•	Encoded by first writing the string length with a marker (0x20), then each character’s ASCII code.
+	•	This covers arbitrary strings (like ids or URL references such as url(#a)).
-	•	Special Attributes:
+	•	Special Case – baseFrequency:
-	•	Attributes like xmlns or viewBox are split into parts and encoded accordingly.
+	•	May contain two values separated by whitespace.
+The converter splits and encodes each part individually.

 3. Inline Assembly in Smart Contracts

-The smart contracts use inline assembly in the getDSLHex() function to efficiently load and return the DSL Hex data from storage.
-Here’s a simplified view of the assembly logic:
+The smart contracts use inline assembly in the getDSLHex() function to efficiently load and return the DSL Hex data.
+Key points:
 	•	Memory Allocation:
-Allocate a memory block starting at the free memory pointer (0x40).
+The free memory pointer (0x40) is used to allocate memory for the output.
-	•	Copying Data:
+	•	Data Copying:
-	•	Load the length of the DSL_HEX constant (first 32 bytes).
+	•	The length of the DSL_HEX constant is read from memory.
-	•	Copy the DSL_HEX content (starting from byte 33) into the allocated memory.
+	•	The DSL_HEX data is then copied from the constant into the allocated memory.
-	•	Update the free memory pointer after copying.
+	•	Efficiency:

-This low-level approach minimizes gas costs when returning the DSL data.
+This low-level operation is designed to be gas efficient when the DSL hex data is returned.

 4. Versioning and Documentation
 	•	Embedded in Code:
-The DSL specification is implemented directly in the svgToDSL.js script.
-Any changes to the TAGS, ATTRIBUTES, or encoding logic directly affect the DSL.
+The DSL specification is implemented in the svgToDSL.js script (via the TAGS and ATTRIBUTES arrays and the encoding functions).
+Any updates to these arrays or functions affect the DSL directly.
 	•	External Documentation:
-It is recommended to maintain this document alongside the codebase (under version control) so that any updates to the DSL are tracked and documented.
+Maintaining this document under version control ensures that any modifications are tracked.
+This documentation should be updated whenever the encoding logic or attribute definitions change.

 5. Example of an Encoded Element

-For instance, an SVG element such as:
+For example, consider an SVG element like:
 <circle cx="5" cy="5" r="4" fill="red"/>
-might be encoded as follows:
+The encoding process would be:
 	1. Start Tag for circle:
-	•	Look up circle in the TAGS array to get its index.
+	•	The converter looks up "circle" in the TAGS array to obtain its index.
-	•	Encode using 0x80 + 0x40 + tagIndex.
+	•	Encodes the start tag as 0x80 + 0x40 + tagIndex.
 	2. Attributes:
-	•	cx, cy, r, and fill are encoded by looking up their indices in the ATTRIBUTES array.
+	•	Each attribute (cx, cy, r, and fill) is looked up in the ATTRIBUTES array.
-	•	Their values are processed based on whether they are numeric or color values.
+	•	Their values are encoded based on type (e.g., integer for cx, cy, r and a named color for fill).
 	3. End Tag:
-	•	The corresponding end tag is encoded as 0x80 + tagIndex.
+	•	The end tag is encoded as 0x80 + tagIndex.